 Sub-clinical Vitamin Deficiencies: Alive and Well in the USA!

-Many nutritionists and professional health practitioners believe that you can get all of the nutrients your body needs from a “well-balanced diet,” and on the surface this makes perfect sense.
+Many nutritionists and professional health practitioners believe that you can get all of the nutrients your body needs from a “well-balanced diet,” and on the surface, this makes perfect sense.
 But the key words here are “on the surface.”
-The problem with this statement is that the nutritional content of fruits and vegetables has severely decreased in just the past fifty years as a
+The problem with this statement is that the nutritional content of fruits and vegetables has severely decreased in just the past fifty years as a result of:

 - polluted conditions of our air and water

 - over-farmed soil

 - and the unnecessary chemicals added to food

 Moreover, even if our produce was as vitamin-rich as it should be, how many people actually eat seven to twelve servings of fruits and vegetables daily?

 The icing on the cake is that our lifestyle causes further nutritional deficiencies.
 We live in a fast paced, stress-filled society full of economic worries, health care concerns, peer pressure, family issues, and of course the ever-increasing technological demands, fashion conformity, and minimal time allowed for relaxation.

 Whew…just thinking about that is exhausting!